A commission to look into streamlining local governments in Ohio is forming and will begin its work soon.

 • Ohio Association of Regional Councils appointee: Chester Jordan of the Mid-Ohio Regional Planning Commission

 The initial meeting of the commission is to be called by the governor within 45 days of the appointments being made.

-"These appointees are regional thinkers," said Flowers in an interview Nov.
-24. "It’s a good balance of local officials and business people.
-I’m optimistic."
+“These appointees are regional thinkers,” said Flowers.
+“It’s a good balance of local officials and business people.
+I’m optimistic.”